10 Best Inner Chest Exercises To Build Mass

 1. Narrow Grip Push-Ups

 Narrow grip push-ups are the best bodyweight workout for building your entire upper body, including shoulders, chest, and triceps.
-Close grip push ups focus on building the inner part of your chest.
 It’s one of the best inner chest exercises you can do at home.

-This is evidenced by a study which found that there is greater electromyography (EMG) activity in the triceps brachii and inner chest when doing close push-ups as compared to when executing regular push-ups.
+This is evidenced by a study that found greater electromyography (EMG) activity in the triceps brachii and inner chest when doing close push-ups compared to when executing regular push-ups.

-Close grip push-ups can be challenging, so it’s important to start with a modified version (knee push ups) if needed.
+Close grip push-ups can be challenging, so starting with a modified version (knee push-ups) is important if needed.

 Narrow Grip Push-Ups